North East Victoria Silo Art Trail

 Take a road of discovery on the North East Victoria Silo Art Trail, where you will experience art in a large scale and not in a gallery.
 Art works have been completed by street artists: Guido Van Helten, Sobrane, Cam Scale, Adnate, Dvate and Benalla's very own Tim Bowtell.

-From Benalla drive on to the small town of Goorambat, where you'll find two works of public art.
+From Benalla drive on to the small town of Goorambat, where you'll find four works of public art.
 The grain silos feature three works by Melbourne street artist Jimmy Dvate.
 'Sophia' was painted by Adnate and its his depcition of the female aspect of the Holy Trinity on the wall inside the Uniting Church.
+Recent edtions to the trail include the painting on Nankeen Kestrel on the big shed on arrival into Goorambat by Jimmy Dvate and also the toilets have been painted by Simon White.

-Download a copy of the map here - BRC_SiloArtTrail_2019_w_logos_PRINT
+Download a copy of the map here SiloArt_Info_2023